git/git.github.io/rev_news/draft/edition-2.md

-At the Git Merge 2015, Junio Hamano started off the Contributor Summit with a presentation titled "10 years of fun with Git", saying that he wanted to take advantage of the 10th anniversary to thank the contributors.
+At the Git Merge 2015, Junio Hamano started off the Contributor Summit with a presentation titled "10 years of fun with Git", saying that he wanted to take the opportunity of the 10th anniversary to thank the contributors.

 He showed how the first initial revision of Git - created on the 7th of April 2015 by Linus - looked like, and compared it to a recent revision.
 Although the